MassBank/MassBank3/README.md

 MassBank3 is the spectral reference library's next generation software product.
 The system consists of a modern software architecture and provides a new REST API with different services and a completely redesigned user interface.

+A current test instance is running at https://msbi.ipb-halle.de/MassBank/.

 # Installation

 > [!NOTE]